johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 Without it, no one can live without fear or free from care.
 Countless things happen every hour that require advice, and such advice is to be sought out in philosophy.”  - Seneca Moral Letters 1.6.3

+Seeking wisdom and self-improvement is not a part-time job

 [Random Interesting thoughts](#Random-Interesting-thoughts)